 - 1 sheet nori, cut into thin strips

-- 2 cups cooked sushi rice (aka sticky rice)
+- 1 cup cooked sushi rice (aka sticky rice)

 - 2 tbsp rice wine vinegar

-- Cook sticky rice according to package directions on the stovetop or in a rice cooker.
+- Cook sticky rice with water, butter & salt according to package directions on the stovetop or in a rice cooker.
 When finished cooking, add rice vinegar and sugar, mixing together well.
 Set aside and let cool.

 - Assemble ingredients and add to jars, layering the following order: soy sauce (to taste), shrimp, cucumber, red cabbage, carrots, seaweed salad, sushi rice, nori strips, sesame seeds and Sriracha.